flockonus/gartsb/README.md

 ![comm flow](https://raw.github.com/flockonus/gartsb/master/docs/comm_flow.png)

-As known, Node.js processes don't share state, it allows then to keep fast, but there should be a way for each instance reply to client requests
+Node.js processes don't share state but there should be a way for each instance reply to client requests
 In the proposed architecture, all the data is stored in a Redis (in-memory data)

-For every action the user takes it is atutomatically transmitted to the server (action Do)
+Some perspective on main events follows

+#### sends UID
+Each user must bear a key that survives page reload, disconnection, browser close.
+This may be replaced by authentication.
+ * once the server recognize the user key it gets put to a match queue, (which may be speciallized or common)
+ * gets replied with **tells on queue** or directly with **match!**

+#### match!
+Let the client know that it has been assigned to a room and to which team it belongs.
+ * the interface switch to a game mode
+ * map, scenario, gui gets innitialized

+#### turn
+The server is responsible to keep track and inform clients whose turn is it
+ * the client must make adjustments to gui and map to reflect turn state, it may be of Player's or opponents.

+#### action do
+During his turn the user may send actions, they get validated first at client and then at server.
+ * room state gets restored
+ * action gets processed
-the user takes is processed the room state is saved
+ * room state is persisted again
+ * outcome gets transmited (**action play**)

+#### action Play
+Clients get the information required to make the game state coherent between all peers.
+ * actions outcome gets displayed

+#### chat send
+Assuming that users may send chat messages at any point and they get replicated within the room
+ * no need to restore room state, message gets broadcast **chat broadcast**

+#### chat broadcast
+The chat message get displayed to all players

+#### game end
+The game may end at clients extended disconnection or the natural course, somebody win
+ * the game result gets displayed to all peers